 “The next thing I knew, there was a picture of my house burned down to the ground,” Austin said.
 “All you saw, like everyone else’s home, is the chimney and the number on the curb…I had to tell my parents, and that started a very long couple of weeks.”

-Austin’s parents bought their home in 1975, when she was a newborn.
-She recalled a “snowglobe childhood,” where she would attend Corpus Christi School from kindergarten to eighth grade, run in the annual Fourth of July 10k with her family and attend endless sleepovers at her neighbors’ houses.
+Austin’s parents bought their home in 1975 when she was a newborn.
+She recalled a “snowglobe childhood,” where she would walk to and attend Corpus Christi School from kindergarten to eighth grade, run in the annual Fourth of July 10k with her family and attend endless sleepovers at her neighbors’ houses.

 “It was a really special, safe kind of treasure of childhood,” Austin said.
 “I always felt, as a young girl, a profound sense of community.”